Your Need-to-Know Guide

 Increasing safety has meant that Colombia has become one of the most desirable South American tourist destinations over the last decade.

 Before we take a look at the unique draws of Colombian culture, it’s important to consider the safety of the region.
-Like many of its neighboring South American countries, Colombia has had a past reputation of crime and violence.
+Like many of its neighboring South American countries, Colombia has had a past reputation for crime and violence.
 However, due to the diligence of the government, Colombia’s safety standards have seen incredible amounts of improvement over the past ten years.

 The US government recommends that visitors should still be cautious, but for the most part, Colombia is considered a safe destination for travelers.
 The Colombian drug empire from the 80s and 90s has been disbanded, and the most powerful guerrilla terrorists have signed peace treaties.